Eric Swalwell

 Former Member, Subcommittee on Research and Technology, United States House of Representatives

-Member, Judiciary
+Member, Committee on the Judiciary

 Member, Permanent Select Committee on Intelligence

-Member, Subcommittee on Courts, Intellectual Property and the Internet
+Member, Subcommittee on Courts, Intellectual Property, and the Internet

 Chair, Subcommittee on Intelligence Modernization and Readiness (INMAR)